Ahhh…hot springs. A favorite past time of many who live in the Pacific Northwest.

 Forest soaks are a perfect way to recover from a long hike, a long ski day, or simply to get away from it all and rest.

 As Berty and I explore deeper into our little corner of the world, we’ve discovered a beautiful collection of these Pacific Northwest hot springs everywhere!

 We know there are hundreds to choose from, but in this post, we wanted to start by sharing the best hot springs in the Pacific Northwest that are worth a visit!

-*Check back to this post in the coming months because we have plans to visit more hot springs this spring!
-We’re going to update this post with information about them, and how we can be respectful of these places to use and enjoy for years to come.
+As we visit more Pacific Northwest hot springs, we’re going to update this post with information about them, and how we can be respectful of these places to use and enjoy for years to come.

 5 Pacific Northwest Hot Springs You Must Visit

 ***First of all, let’s start with some hot springs etiquette***